 Every report takes a lot of energy to create.
-The work conducted, the surveys taken, the sales calls made—whatever the report contains, it is valuable information that a lot of people put hard work into getting.
+Whether it’s survey results or a campaign retrospective in your marketing report, the information gathering, collating, and synthesizing into valuable insights is a lot of hard work.
 But why do so many people put so much work into the report but totally ignore the report design?

 According to MIT research, humans can process visual content in as little as 13 milliseconds.
 This is because the brain is innately drawn to beautiful things.
 Color, shape, and other design elements grab attention.
 A column of numbers in a spreadsheet might seem impenetrable, but a few colorful charts are visually stimulating and, therefore, instantly spark interest.
 This is especially important if: